softslog/okpaaswoad/README.md

         go get github.com/adrianratnapala/okpaaswoad

+You can then generate passwords with

+        pw, err := okpaaswoad.ReadAndEncode(rand.Reader, bytesOfEntropy)

-And refer to the package documentaiton for further details.
+See also [doc/example.go](doc/example.go) and refer to the package documentation for further details.

         go doc github.com/adrianratnapala/okpaaswoad